itsee-birmingham/standalone_collation_editor/README.md

 * Optional services and project setting *omCategories* added which allows the user to specificy a set of labels as strings to use as subcategories for om readings.

 * Optional services and project setting *allowJoiningAcrossCollationUnits* added which, if set to true, allows readings to be joined across collation unit boundaries.
 The collation editor itself only sets a flag on the reading to identify the join.
 It is up to all exporters to respect this in the export.
-There is no sanity checking on the flags, they relly on the editor being accurate.
+There is no sanity checking on the flags, they rely on the editor being accurate.

 * In exporter.py there is a breaking change in the ```get_text()```, ```make_reading()``` and ```get_label()``` function arguments.
 The argument 'type' which used to be the string 'subreading' or None is now a boolean called 'is_subreading'.
 All calls to this function in exporters which inherit from this will need to be changed accordingly.